z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/gpdbrestore.md

 -   Identifies the database name automatically from the backup set.
 -   Allows you to restore particular tables only \(`-T` option\) instead of the entire database.
 Note that single tables are not automatically dropped or truncated prior to restore.

     Performs an `ANALYZE` operation on the tables that are restored.
-You can disable the `ANALYZE` operation by specifying the option `--noanalyze`.
+You can deactivate the `ANALYZE` operation by specifying the option `--noanalyze`.

 -   Can restore global objects such as roles and tablespaces \(`-G` option\).
 -   Detects if the backup set is primary segments only or primary and mirror segments and performs the appropriate restore operation.